 The author thanks two anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-The author also thanks Christopher Mackie of the National Academy of Science.
 This research was supported by grants to NICHD.
-Version 2 of the article adds two new key references, which update previous studies from the US [10] and Scandinavia [12].

 Competing interests

 The IZA World of Labor project is committed to the IZA Guiding Principles of Research Integrity.
 The author declares to have observed these principles.